Faultyn/DiscoBall/README.md

 > # Disco Ball
-> # Config
+#### Config
-> Spin Speed: Changes the speed the discoball will rotate at.
+1. Spin Speed: Changes the speed the discoball will rotate at.
-> <br />
-> Default Volume: change the default volume anything over 1 or under 0 might not work.
+2. Default Volume: change the default volume anything over 1 or under 0 might not work.
-> <br />
-> Music Distance: Required distance from the player to the ball for the music to play
+3. Music Distance: Required distance from the player to the ball for the music to play
-> <br />
-> Play On Start: Enable to play on start disable to not play on start.
+4. Play On Start: Enable to play on start disable to not play on start.
-> <br />
-> Menu Open By Default: Whether you want the menu to be open by default.
+5. Menu Open By Default: Whether you want the menu to be open by default.

 # mod made by fault and husky
 mostly husky tho (love u husky)